 I came into this world during the height of the American crime epidemic.
 Fortunately, much has changed in my home country during my lifetime.
 The '90s saw the historic reversal of the crime wave of the '70s and '80s, followed by the return to post-war crime rates in the 2000s.
+You can go to essays writers and read about this period of history to understand the discourse and what the standard of living was like at that time.
+This will allow you to better immerse in the story.
 But, while America is a much safer country than it was when I was born, many people have been scarred by the experience of growing up in a very violent country, and, as a result, a question has become commonplace for many before a move to a new town: “Where shouldn’t I go”?

 This is the exact question I asked a friend of mine when I decided to move to Berlin six years ago.
 I’d been to Berlin before, lived in Prenzlauerberg, ridden the U-Bahn across half the city, but I was still worried that I might get off at the wrong stop and find myself in a really uncomfortable situation.
 My friend had lived in Berlin for several years at that point and knew the city like the back of his hand.
 He hesitated a bit before answering, probably because, as a fellow Chicagoan, he knew where it was coming from.
 Then he said, basically, that there weren’t any neighborhoods that were even rough approximations of neighborhoods like Englewood in Chicago, where shootings are a daily occurance.
 Berlin wasn’t perfect, and there were definitely unsavory areas, but you really couldn’t think of it the same way as Chicago, a city of approximately the same population but with very different problems.